Jumbo (2025 film): Release

 Jumbo was theatrically released in Indonesia on 31 March 2025, coinciding with Eid al-Fitr.
 Magic Fair handled the film's international sales.
 The film achieved a million admissions in seven days, making it the third best-selling Indonesian films in 2025, as well as the best-selling Indonesian animated film of all time and the best-selling Indonesian films of all time.
 It reached more than two million admissions on the eleventh day of its release.
 Jumbo became the highest-grossing Southeast Asian animation film of all time for earning over $8 million, surpassing Malaysian 2022 film Mechamato Movie.

 The film was also released theatrically in 17 other countries including Malaysia, Singapore, Brunei Darussalam, Russia, Ukraine, the Baltic countries, and countries in Central Asia in June 2025, the film would be also released on further 40 other countries, including the Philippines in which the releasing rights and marketing sales of the film would be handled jointly by ABS-CBN Studios, Star Cinema, GMA Pictures, Studio Viva and Viva International Pictures.

+In Vietnam, Jumbo was screened in various Vietnamese cinema chains, starting on 8 August 2025, in conjunction with the 80th Indonesian's Independence Day and 70th anniversary of Vietnam-Indonesia relationship.

+Netflix acquired the film's distribution rights, releasing it on 25 December 2025.

+Reception

+Media attention

+Major media outlets had widely reported on its ground-breaking box office revenue.

+In the mean time, world media has focused on the success of Jumbo, praising the movie.
+French newswire service, AFP, claiming the movie has "stood out" the whole South East Asian film industry, which was "flooded with Hollywood blockbusters and local horror movies".
+Britain's international news agency, Reuters, reported on the success of the movie.
+Reuters' reporter also considered the movie as a signal to boost Indonesian's local animation industry.
+Vietnamese TV channel, ANTV (or People's Police Television Channel - Truyền hình Công an Nhân dân, in Vietnamese), reported on its success, claiming Jumbo is not only the pride of Indonesian but also "the turning point for South East Asian animation industry, opening up the competitive edge in the international market".
+Hong Kong SAR-based South China Morning Post also claimed Jumbo could "bring the regional animation powerhouse’s ambition closer to fruition."
+American news magazine Deadline ran the headline, "‘Jumbo’, Southeast Asia’s Highest-Grossing Animated Film, Wants To Be A “Movement” Not Just A Movie" for their report on the movie.
+Japanese's Nikkei Asia claiming the movie has "flipped the script on Hollywood".